 - Lime wedges for additional punch of flavor at the end

 - Heat the oil in a skillet or pot over medium heat and cook the onion for 2-3 minutes until soft and translucent.

 - Add tomato paste/chipotle and fresh garlic and ginger if using and cook for another 1-2 minutes.

 - Add the rest of the spices and allow to bloom for a minute in the heat.

-- Add the wet ingredients (tomatoes, water, lemon juice, and chickpeas) and bring to a simmer.
+- Add the wet ingredients (water, vinegar, chickpeas, and tomatoes if using) and bring to a simmer.